(Editor’s note: This post on summer jobs was most recently updated on 19 June 2022.)

 “Absolutely,” she said.
 “Tell her to come in and apply.”

-Four years later, with Lale a second-year student at the University of Maastricht, I’m crowd-sourcing this to friends and to expat websites and voilà, here’s our first Dispatches list of jobs in the Netherlands.
-Obviously, it’s harder to find work during the pandemic, but we saw plenty of help-wanted ads as the Netherlands emerges from our smart shutdown.
+Six years later, with Lale finishing her masters at the University of Maastricht, I’m crowd-sourcing this to friends and to expat websites and voilà, here’s our Dispatches list of jobs in the Netherlands.
+If anything has changed, it’s that the situation for employers – especially in retail – is more dire, with help more difficult to find.

 (Editor’s note: Lale has a visa that allows her to work full-time.
 But many student visas only allow a maximum of 10 hours per week.
 Also, thanks to our friend Jimmy as well as to Sil, Karien, Veronica, Laura, Amer, Yema and the dozens of others on FB expat communities who contributed their suggestions and recommendations.)

-Bershka is part of a Spain-based high street fast-casual apparel multinational that also owns Zara and Pull&Bear.
+Bershka is part of a Spain-based high street fast-casual apparel multinational Inditex Group, which also owns Zara and Pull&Bear.
 A bit edgier and more urban than Zara, Bershka has more than 1,000 stores world-wide and employees a lot of young people on their sales floor.

-Friends as well as fellow expats on FB communities recommend working here for non-Dutch speakers.
+Friends as well as fellow expats on expat FB communities recommend working here for non-Dutch speakers.

 Based in London, Deliveroo has emerged atop the heap of app-based food delivery, operating in 200 cities in maybe 12 or 13 countries, including everywhere in the Netherlands.